EtchUK/Etch.OrchardCore.Workflows/README.md

 ## Installing

-This module is available on our private NuGet feed, search "Etch.OrchardCore.Workflows" within NuGet package manager in order to install the module within your Orchard Core site project.
-Your project must be configured to use our private NuGet feed otherwise no results will be returned.
+This module is [available on NuGet](https://www.nuget.org/packages/Etch.OrchardCore.Workflows).
+Add a reference to your Orchard Core web project via the NuGet package manager.
+Search for "Etch.OrchardCore.Workflows", ensuring include prereleases is checked.

-If you want to give the module a try you can[download the source](https://github.com/etchuk/Etch.OrchardCore.InjectScripts/archive/master.zip) or clone the repository to your local machine.
+Alternatively you can [download the source](https://github.com/etchuk/Etch.OrchardCore.Workflows/archive/master.zip) or clone the repository to your local machine.
 Add the project to your solution that contains an Orchard Core project and add a reference to Etch.OrchardCore.Workflows.

-Once the module is in a usable state we'll make it available via NuGet.

 ## Features